tombensve/APS/README.md

 This repo is used for development. __This repo is thereby work in progress and cannot be expected to be stable nor build completely!!__ Releases will be done to _APS_ repo.
 Why do development in a separate repo ?
 Well, not sure, but it felt like a good idea at the time :-).
 I however see no problems with it either.

+__A side note:__ APS-Libraries/APSTools are used by almost all other bundles, but itself has no other dependencies.
+It contains the very useful _APSActivator_ which I consider quite stable.

+Work is slow, whenever time permits.

 __Author:__ Tommy Svensson (tommy@natusoft.se)

 ---